5 Steps To Saving Freeze Damaged Palm Tree

 3 Types of Palm Tree Winter Damage

-There are three types of winter damage your palm can get: cold, frost and freeze.
-The most important and the most vulnerable part of the palm tree is the bud.
-Bud is where new leaves emerge.
-If the bud tissue of the palm has NOT been severely damaged, the palm should recover and start producing new leaves during the following summer.
+There are three types of winter damage that your palm tree can endure: cold, frost, and freeze.
+The most crucial and vulnerable part of the palm tree is the bud, where new leaves emerge.

-New emerging leaves might be deformed, partially brown or have other abnormalities.
-It might take from 6 months to one year from the freeze for the palm tree to recover.
-If the bud tissue has been severely damaged, the palm might not survive.
+The emerging leaves may appear deformed, partially brown, or exhibit other abnormalities.
+It can take anywhere from 6 months to a year from the freeze for the palm tree to fully recover.

-1. Palm Cold Damage
+1. Cold Damage to Palms

 Cold Injury on Geonoma Sp.
 Photo by University of Florida.